 How to Earn an Occupational Endorsement

 Occupational endorsement programs are designed to give students occupational training in a specific field.
-These programs are 9-29 credit hours and will be posted to the student’s transcript upon completion and after approval by the academic department.
-The credit hours may be applied to other undergraduate degree programs where applicable.
+These programs are 9-29 credit hours.
+Credits completed for the occupational endorsement may be applied to other undergraduate degree programs where applicable.

-General University Requirements
+General University Requirements for Occupational Endorsements

 Unless otherwise specified by the appropriate academic unit, a course may be taken more than once toward fulfilling endorsement requirements.
-However, credit hours for such courses count only once toward total credits required for the endorsement.
+However, credit hours for such courses count only once toward the total credits required for the endorsement.

-Transfer credit, advanced placement credit, credit for prior learning, military service credit and credit granted through nationally prepared examinations are not considered residence credit, nor are credit-by-examination credits earned through locally prepared tests.
+Transfer credit, advanced placement credit, credit for prior learning, military service credit and credit granted through nationally prepared examinations are not considered residence credit.
 None of these types of credit can be applied to UAF residency requirements.

 Most universities have residency requirements that call for a certain number of credits toward a degree to be earned at the degree-granting school.
 At UAF, the residency requirement for occupational endorsements is 30 percent of the program.